BLMC’s ill-starred 1969 confection still casts a max-sized shadow.

-Compounding this was the decision to design and build an entirely new series of engines for the car, which entailed a £40 million investment.
+Compounding this situation was the decision to commission an entirely new series of engines for the car, which entailed a £40 million investment.
 This engine family (the unloved and underutilised E-Series), like the Maxi itself, was not strictly required and was (again like the Maxi) ill-conceived at a point where market parameters were fundamentally shifting.
 Furthermore, (and once more, like Maxi itself), BMC could have achieved as much with intelligent use of existing hardware.

 The same year as that of ADO14’s introduction, the carmaker’s Australian arm launched the Nomad, a five-door hatchback variant of the popular 1100/1300 series, utilising the Maxi’s new-generation E-Series 1500cc power unit.
-A smaller car overall, but the real-world differences would not have amounted to much in market terms and certainly, while no ravishing beauty, it was no worse and with a little more work could have made for a more expedient and considerably cheaper stopgap until something better realised was made ready.
+A smaller car overall, but the real-world differences would not have amounted to much in market terms and certainly, while no ravishing beauty, it was no worse and with a little additional work in the styling studio could have made for a more expedient and considerably cheaper stopgap until something better realised could be made ready.

 The Maxi was originally conceived to be a Cortina-rival, BMC having been spooked by the commercial success of Dagenham’s mid-liner.
 However, shortly into ADO14’s development, BMC’s Chief Executive, George Harriman decided the new model would not be targeted at the Cortina after all, essentially negating the entire rationale for the programme.